SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 mutates the whole value,
 meaning read or write access to one of the properties requires read or write access to the whole value.
-(However, there's an exception for most structure properties described later.)
 For example,
 overlapping write accesses to the elements of a tuple produces a conflict:

-..
-XXX Improve the "however" aside above.
-   Is it still needed, now that the "in practice" discussion comes before its explanation?

 .. testcode:: memory-tuple